edwin-jones/edwin-jones.github.io/_posts/2020-07-27-powerful-powershell-passwords.md

 title:  Powerful Powershell Passwords
 ---

-_Tl;dr - For all of you doing some googling to find out how to make a secure password with any modern powershell version (i.e. Powershell 5 and above), the code snippet you want is at the bottom of this article._
+_Tl;dr - For all of you doing some googling to find out how to make a secure password with any modern powershell version (i.e. Powershell 5 and above) the code snippet you want is at the bottom of this article._

 We've all been there - we've got a new website to sign up for or some credentials to generate for a work account.
 For most people a password manager is a viable option for generating secure passwords but in many cases you want to automate this flow - ideally in a way that will work on any given platform.
 Many people work with windows as their OS but others use Mac OS or a variety of linux.
 While there are a variety of approaches for each, most people I expect would prefer something simple that would work on all of them.
 I've recently spent some time searching for a good solution for this myself but as I couldn't find one easily  I've written this article in the hopes of sparing somebody else the time it took me to come to these conclusions.